brantou/inf-crystal.el/README.md

 ## inf-crystal.el
-*Run a Inferior-Crystal process in a buffer*
+*Run a Inferior-Crystal process in a buffer -*- lexical-binding: t; -*-*

 ---
 [![License GPLv3](https://img.shields.io/badge/license-GPL_v3-green.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

 inf-crystal provides a REPL buffer connected to a [icr](https://github.com/crystal-community/icr) subprocess.

+It's based on ideas from the popular `inferior-lisp` package.

+`inf-crystal` has two components - a basic crystal REPL and a minor mode (`inf-crystal-minor-mode`), which extends `crystal-mode` with commands to evaluate forms directly in the REPL.

+`inf-crystal` provides a set of essential features for interactive Crystal development:

+* REPL
+* Interactive code evaluation

 ### ICR